 Doing this will allow you to spread the word about your real estate business.
 If you do it right, you’ll establish yourself as a reliable industry leader.

-For examples, many local neighborhoods have their groups on Facebook (and also on Nextdoor - but that's another story).
+For example, many local neighborhoods have their groups on Facebook (and also on Nextdoor - but that's another story).
 You can join them and start building your reputation in the area by engaging with your potential customers in the comments.

 You can also join groups created for property listings and do the same.